valsamovich/cs.github.io/docs/tutorials/database.md

     NumberOfBoxes -> CookieCost

-Normalization is the process of evaluating a relation and, when necessary, breaking the relation into two or more relations that are better designed and said to be well formed.
+**Normalization** is the process of evaluating a relation and, when necessary, breaking the relation into two or more relations that are better designed and said to be well formed.
 According to normalization theory, a relation is poorly structured if it has a functional dependency that does not involve the primary key.
 Specifically, in a well-formed relation, every determinant is a candidate key.

-A process for normalizing relations into BNCF is shown, and a discussion of multivalued dependencies and 4NF is found.
-According to this process, relations that have normalization problems are divided into two or more relations that do not have such problems.
-Foreign keys are established between the old and new relations, and referential integrity constraints are created.
-For reference, a brief discussion of all normal forms is presented

-**Normalization**

-**Normalization** is the process (or set of steps for) breaking a table or relation with more that one theme into a set of tables such that each has only theme.
-Example of **Normalization**:

       # Before normalization
       ADVISER_LIST (AdviserID, AdviserName, Department, Phone, Office, StudentNumber, StudentName)